 Born in the California Gold Rush, Nevada City was once the scene of some of the most destructive environmental practices on earth.
 By the 1960s, the town was a backwater, its extractive industries dying.
 Then it was discovered by the "back to the land movement."
 It was a second gold rush but with a different idea of gold based on nature, community and a sense of place.

 A campaign to save the Yuba River from a proposed dam brought conflicting factions of the community together.
-Collectively they increased local food production, developed holistic education systems, attracted world class music and art, and committed to building community.
+Not only did they stop the dam from being built, but they began a decades long process to protect the entire watershed.
+They also increased local food production, developed holistic education systems, attracted world class music and art, and committed to building community.

 Redefining Prosperity is recommended as a blueprint for revitalizing places that suffer from economic instability upon the decline of extractive industries.
 It is the remarkable story of a beautiful California town and the outward-looking, creative people who call it home and forged its new identity.